meganwang8/fafbseg/README.md

 flywire.set_chunkedgraph_secret("insert token here")

+After your FlyWire token is set up, run the code.

 Syntax for narrowing down neuron criteria:
 - type = Cell Type; eg. type = "MBON17"
   To narrow down the search to be exact, use "^MBON17$"